saurabhkush1311/Zomato-Data-Analysis-using-Python/README.md

 The Zomato Data Analysis project provides valuable insights into restaurant trends, customer preferences, and ratings.
 These findings can be used to guide business decisions in the food and beverage industry.
 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.
-## Acknowledgments
-Special thanks to Kaggle for providing the dataset.
-The analysis was inspired by various data science projects available online.